-Elvis place of birth ” the most significant landmark of Tupelo history is Elvis Presley’s two-room house where he was born on January 8, 1935.
+Elvis place of birth Tupelo, Mississippi.
+The most significant landmark in Tupelo the Presley’s two-room house where Elvis was born on January 8, 1935.

 Tornado hit Tupelo, Mississippi April 5, 1936 when Elvis was a mere 15 months old One of the worst tornado disasters in world history occurred in the midst of a wide-scale severe weather that brought devastating tornadoes throughout the South Eastern United States in the spring of 1936.
 Just after 8pm on April 5th, a massive funnel touched down approximately eight miles southwest of Tupelo, Mississippi.
 Little is known about the tornados path outside the city, but several fatalities occurred in rural areas, including one person who was killed in a vehicle swept off a road (Mississippi State Geological Survey).
 As the tornado raced through the outskirts of town it swept away the Burroughs home, leading to the deaths of the couple and their 11 children (New York Times, 1936)